How To: Make Your Hair Healthy

 The ends of our hair are susceptible to breaking, which is why you may find split ends there.
 Brushing, drying, styling, and just playing with your hair leaves the ends of our hair open to damage, and can often make them feel dry.

-Hair oils and serums are created to moisturize and protect the most vulnerable part of our mane, so apply them to the ends of your hair after washes and before brushes.
+Hair oils and serums are created to moisturise and protect the most vulnerable part of our mane, so apply them to the ends of your hair after washes and before brushes.
 They’ll make them feel softer and appear shinier and protect them from developing split ends.

 Bulk up your biotin